173brian/Temple-Placement-SloppyLions/README.md

 #### Explanation of the Census data

-(Brian) Relationship between Census income and temple usage
+TODO (Brian): Relationship between Census income and temple usage

 ### Additional data that you will leverage beyond that found in the SafeGraph (if any)